MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow-virtual-agent.md

 You can rename and modify your flow on Microosft Automate Portal.
 For example, the flow we have just created using the template can be updated to provide a weather forecast when called from a bot.

-To modify a flow, go to Solutions tab on Microsoft Automate portal to open your flow solution.
-Then use a flow’s Edit menu option:
+To modify a flow, go to Solutions tab on Microsoft Automate portal and open your flow's solution.
+Use your flow’s Edit menu option to open this flow in Editing experience:

 ![Open your flow for Editing](media/EditFlow.jpg)

-This flow will open in editing experience where you can rename and update it.
-Rename your flow to Get weather forecast and add the following flow input parameters to HTTP Request trigger as shown below:
+Rename your flow to Get weather forecast and add the following flow input parameters to HTTP Request trigger, as shown below:

 •	City (String)